 However, pumping out water from groundwater sources for activities such as gardening can drain natural resources quickly.
 If you are an avid gardener, here are some ideas for an ecofriendly gardening.

 In 2004, the government of Northern Sudan initiated a project to build a massive dam across the Nile river and alter the desert ecosystem of the nation.
 Scroll to the end of the article to know more about the merits, demerits, and challenges involved.

 Image Source : Bp.Blogspot.Com

 Water is essential for living, humans, animals and plants all need water for survival.
-Unfortunately, it is the humans, who waste and pollute water, and we are responsible for the increasing scarcity of clean water.
+Unfortunately, it is the humans, who waste and pollute water.
+Ultimately, we are responsible for the increasing scarcity of clean water.
 It becomes the duty of the humans to come up with ways to reduce water pollution and wastage so that the entire ecology does not suffer.
 According to Dr Prem Jagyasi, all should practice Rainwater harvesting techniques and everyone should understand the necessity of water conservation for a greener future.